 3. Studded Sole Wading Boots

-Sometimes, anglers screw metallic studs in their boots to achieve better traction over slippery and rocky terrain, therefore best hiking wading boots.
-While these are great in fast water currents and pebbly river beds, they can be troublesome in dry conditions, larger rocks, or a boat deck.
+Sometimes, anglers screw metallic studs in their boots to achieve better traction over slippery and rocky terrain, those boots are called studded wading boots.
+While such boots are great in fast water currents and pebbly river beds, they can be troublesome in dry conditions, larger rocks, or a boat deck.
 It is better to look for a boot where you can quickly screw the studs in and out.

 Heels and Toes Protection

-While wading through slippery rocks, you are likely to stomp your feet in a rugged rock edge or a protruding tree branch.
+While wading through slippery rocks, you are likely to stomp your feet on a rugged rock edge or a protruding tree branch.
 Suitable reinforcements in injury-prone areas like toes and heels will save your butt more than you can imagine.

 A good wading boot for slippery rocks needs to be as lightweight as possible, which also helps when teaching kids how to fish.
-Adding any additional weight to your feet will do them no good while jumping from rocks to rocks and struggling to take a step in muddy areas.
+Adding any additional weight to your feet will do them no good while jumping from rock to rock and struggling to take a step in muddy areas.
 You should also learn how to dry waders and wading boots to prolong their lifespan.